Full-time and Part-time Admission Requirements

 Notification of Acceptance

-Complete applications for both domestic and international students will be processed in the early part of 2018.
-A PhD Advisory Committee consisting of faculty members reviews applications.
-You will be notified in writing in early Spring 2018 once a decision is made.
+Complete applications for both domestic and international students will be processed in the early part of 2019.
+A PhD Admissions Committee consisting of faculty members reviews applications.
+You will be notified in writing in early Spring 2019 once a decision is made.